SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 This plugin communicates with an Arduino Uno board over the serial port.
-It allows the user to control digital pins and provides a virtual oscilloscope on the A0 analog channel.
+It allows the user to control digital pins and provides a virtual oscilloscope based on on-chip ADC.
 Before use, upload the "uartdemo_sketch" to your Arduino.

 FEATURES